ZERO ENERGY BUILDING

 In February 2009, the Research Council of Norway assigned The Faculty of Architecture and Fine Art at the Norwegian University of Science and Technology to host the Research Centre on Zero Emission Buildings (ZEB), which is one of eight new national Centres for Environment-friendly Energy Research (FME).

 Singapore‘s first zero-energy building was launched at the inaugural Singapore Green Building Week.

-And so many zero energy building constructed in world.
+And so many zero energy buildings constructed in the world.

 Zero Energy Building Is Necessary

 Zero energy homes and buildings decrease the need for fossil-fueled power plants.
-And due to this concept reducing of green house gases therefore protect the environment against this harm full gases.
+And due to this concept reducing greenhouse gases, therefore, protects the environment against these harmful full gases.
 They create a state powered by clean energy + highly-efficient buildings.

 Objective of Zero Energy Building